Table of Contents

 Self-cleaning disc centrifuges incorporate a moving part in the bowl bottom.
 A hydraulic mechanism causes this ‘sliding piston’ to move vertically.
 The downward movement of the sliding piston opens ports around the bowl periphery.

 The high centrifugal force causes the accumulated solids to eject out through these ports.
 This solids ejection constitutes the sludge-ejection part of the self-cleaning bowl.
-It should be noted that the process of sludge ejection occurs while the bowl is rotating at operating speed.
+One should note that the process of sludge ejection occurs while the bowl is rotating at operating speed.

 A PLC-based control system triggers the sludge ejection process at predetermined time intervals.